spleenteo/pantry/README.md

 Once you have your software installed (ie. zsh, oh-my-zsh, sublime ecc) on your new mac/pc, you just have to clone your private repo and run ```./pantry.sh restore``` to copy all files in their original position, according to the path written in the config file, stuff section.

-Restoring might be a delicate operations, since it wirtes system files.
+Restoring might be a delicate operation, since it overwrites files in your HOME.
 Do it carefully.
-If you are not sure of what you are doing, avoid the automatic restore and copy the files manually.
+If you don't know what you are doing, avoid the automatic restoring and copy the files manually from the backup folder.

 ## To do (if you are a real-dev® and want to help)